sap-tutorials/btp-dev-guidance/tutorials/add-fiori-elements-uis/add-fiori-elements-uis.md

     <!-- Mind that with the Java version a heading Incidents is missing over the table with the created incidents.
 This is present for the Node.js version -->

 21. Navigate back to the page editor and choose **Page Map** in the top left.
-This takes you back to the overview of the **incidents** application.
+This action takes you back to the overview of the **incidents** application.

 ### Configure the Incident Object Page

-In this section, you'll modify the Incident Object Page of the UI with the SAP Fiori page editor.
+In this section, you modify the Incident Object Page of the UI with the SAP Fiori page editor.

 #### Edit header

-1. Make sure the SAP Fiori page editor is open.
+1. Make sure that the SAP Fiori page editor is open.
 If you closed it, choose the **Open Page Map** option in the **Application Info - incidents** tab.

     > To open the **Application Info - incidents** tab:
     >